Community Engagement in Action

 Working with Educators

 The CEC works closely with formal and informal educators who are interested in translating or applying EHS in their work.
-To date, we’ve focused on a train-the-trainer approach to our work with K12 teachers, conducting workshops and ongoing programming that builds teachers’ capacity in EHS concepts, research practices, and data analysis.
-We partner closely with K12 experts on campus, like The Data Science Academy and The Science House, to ensure that we best translate and adapt Center research to align with state curriculum requirements so that teachers, students, and their communities can take interdisciplinary approaches to understanding and addressing EHS issues.
+We use a train-the-trainer approach, conducting workshops and ongoing programming that builds educators’ capacity in EHS concepts, research practices, and data analysis.
+We partner closely with K12 experts on campus to ensure that as we translate Center research, teachers will be able to incorporate it in their classrooms while aligning with state curriculum requirements.

-Most recently, the CEC developed a year-long workshop for middle and high school teachers in partnership with Taryn Shelton, the Science House, and Data Science Academy.
-Using CHHE research themes and datasets, teachers are introduced to data analysis and management strategies, resources, and future collaborators.
-The cohort spent summer 2024 building their data science skills, working with Center researchers, and creating interdisciplinary lessons together.
-They will spend the 2024-25 school year working closely with each other and the CEC as they pilot test their lessons and activities.
-Stay tuned for updates and outcomes!
+Most recently, the CEC co-developed a year-long workshop for middle and high school teachers in partnership with Taryn Shelton, the Science House, and Data Science and AI Academy.
+Using actual CHHE research and datasets, teachers were introduced to data science techniques, data analysis and teaching resources, and a network of EHS and educator collaborators.
+The cohort spent summer 2024 building data science skills, working with Center researchers, and creating interdisciplinary lessons together.
+During the 2024-25 school year, teachers implemented their lessons, and presented on their experiences in Spring 2025.
+Check out some of the activities and lessons they created here.